marcaldana/analysis/README.md

 # BellaBeats Google's Data Analytics Capstone Course

-Hi, My name is Marc Aldana.
+Hi, My name is Jonathan Aldana.
 I have a Bachelor of Science from SUNY Old Westbury in Management Information Systems.
 This is my case study on wearable technology.
 I'm going to go into each step of the data analysis process.
 I will provide some visualizations.
 I will be using R-studio to analyze datasets.
-I'm going to show how I cleaned data using R. I will show the before and after.

 ![BellaBeats Google's Data Analytics Capstone Course](https://bellabeat.com/wp-content/uploads/2023/09/Bellabeat-logo.jpg) BellaBeats Google's Data Analytics Capstone Course